nahuelc00/crudteams-react/README.md

 # Clubs App

 Project that displays clubs with the ability to delete, update and create new clubs.
-Using JSON as a database.
-Made with React and Node.
+Made with React and Node, using Sqlite for database management.
 Frontend tested with testing-library and backend with jest.

 First all: create google api key in: https://console.cloud.google.com/apis/